 - ¼ teaspoon each kosher salt and freshly ground pepper

 - 1 level teaspoon Dijon mustard (resist the urge to use a heaping spoonful…a little goes a long way)

 - 2 cups milk (I often use nonfat but 2% or whole will add a little more richness.)

 - 2 cups (8 ounces) shredded sharp cheddar cheese

-- 1 cup crushed Rice Chex cereal (from about 3 cups whole; see notes)
+- 1 cup gluten-free panko, dried breadcrumbs or crushed Rice Chex cereal (from about 3 cups whole; see notes)

-- Crushed Rice Chex are my go-to substitute for panko and breadcrumbs when cooking gluten-free.
+•Crushed Rice Chex is my go-to substitute for panko and breadcrumbs when cooking gluten-free.
 In fact, I like the taste and texture enough to use them even when cooking for those who eat gluten.
 I crush a large quantity and store in an airtight container to have on hand as needed.
-A zipper-top bag (or the sturdy cereal bag in which they come) and a rolling pin make quick work of this.
+A zipper-top bag (or the sturdy cereal bag in which they come) and a rolling pin make quick work of this－as does a food processor.
 Take care to crush them evenly yet not to the point of sand.

 As evidenced by about four photos from various nights, I’ve been meaning to share this adapted version of my Classic Mac and Cheese recipe for a long time.
 It’s a perfect example how most family favorite recipes can be altered to suit changing dietary restrictions or preferences with no sacrifice in taste whatsoever.
 In this particular recipe, traditional wheat pasta is swapped with our favorite gluten-free pasta, and the flour is replaced with a smaller but equally effective amount of cornstarch (or arrowroot powder for a corn-free option).
 As a general rule, when all-purpose flour is required for thickening a soup, stew, or casserole, simply substitute one-third the amount of either cornstarch or arrowroot.